eddiesTime/sme_app/raw_documentation.md

 	...
 }
 ```

-_Code snippet 07: Example how Theme can be accessed_
+_Code snippet 07: Example how Theme can be Accessed_

 ## What is State?